Does Birth Trauma Lead to Psychological Problems?

 The trauma associated with a difficult birth becomes imprinted on the as-yet immature mind of the newborn.
 Although the infant has an unconscious mind, these early experiences become the blueprint on which future psychological development takes place.
 Psychologists believe children who had difficult births are more likely to be angry, aggressive, and anxious compared to children who had easy births.

 Babies with birth complications are frequently placed in a NICU (neonatal intensive care unit).
 The trauma of the birth is thus compounded by a separation from the mother.
 This effect on mother-child bonding so early in life has a major influence on the child’s psychological development later in life.
-Psychologists report obvious links between oppositional children and angry or anxious adults and a difficult birth experience.
+Psychologists report obvious links between oppositional children and angry or anxious adults and difficult birth experience.